Midjourney vs Adobe Firefly: Best AI Image Generator for Creatives in 2026?

 Detailed Comparison

 We've spent serious time with both of these tools in early 2026 — running identical prompts, stress-testing edge cases, and pushing each platform through real production workflows.
-Here's the short version: Midjourney (score 8.8/10, from $10/month) is still the undisputed king of artistic AI image generation.
-Adobe Firefly (score 8.3/10, from $9.99/month) is the smarter, safer choice for commercial work inside the Adobe ecosystem.
+Here's the short version: Midjourney (score 8.8 out of 10, from $10 per month) is still the undisputed king of artistic AI image generation.
+Adobe Firefly (score 8.3 out of 10, from $9.99 per month) is the smarter, safer choice for commercial work inside the Adobe ecosystem.
 They're not really competing for the same user — and understanding that distinction is the whole ballgame.
 Best for creatives and artists who want jaw-dropping output: Midjourney.
 Best for designers and agencies who need legally clean, workflow-integrated images: Adobe Firefly.

 Quick Comparison: Midjourney vs Adobe Firefly (2026)